 Nebraska Cooperative Fish & Wildlife Research Unit

-The national Cooperative Research Units Program is a unique collaborative relationship between the Federal government, universities, states, and a non-profit organization.
+The Cooperative Research Units Program is a unique collaborative relationship among federal and state agencies, universities, and a non-profit organization.

-The mission of the Cooperative Fish and Wildlife Research Unit Program is to
+The tripartite mission of the Cooperative Research Units Program is:

-- Conduct research that will create new information useful for management of natural resources; and,
+- Conduct research that will create new information useful for natural-resource management.

 Our students are involved in a wide variety of research, including diversity in ecological functions, invasive species, and habitats of various animals.

 Featured Research Project

 Vegetative and Large Carnivore Responses in an Encroached Landscape

 First, the efficacy of grassland restorations by tree removal in southeast Nebraska was determined by revisiting sites where tree removals were used in grassland restorations in 2006, to determine if these sites have been re-invaded or not.
 Vegetative community composition (particularly invasive tree species) and structure (measured with visual obstructing readings – VOR) were quantified.